-Upon compliance with the foregoing procedures, the director shall notify the applicant for a special management area use permit in writing within 10 working days of receipt of an application that either: (1) the application has been accepted; or (2) the application will be accepted within 10 working days of completion of the assessment required by Section 25-3.3(c)(1), as determined by either the issuance of the finding of no significant impact or the acceptance of a final EIS.
-In the event that an application is incomplete, written notice from the director shall inform the applicant of the specific requirements necessary to complete the application.
+If an application is incomplete, written notice from the director shall inform the applicant of the specific requirements necessary to complete the application.
 The application shall not be accepted unless it is complete.
-Upon acceptance of the application, the director shall also concurrently provide the council with written notice including the date of acceptance of the application and a brief description of the proposal contained in the application.
+Upon acceptance of the application, the director shall also concurrently provide the council with written notice, including the date of acceptance of the application and a brief description of the proposal contained in the application.

-Sec.
-25-5.3 Public hearings.
+§ 25-5.3 Public hearings.

-- (a) The agency, pursuant to powers of delegation given to the city council under HRS Chapter 205A, shall hold a public hearing on the application for a special management area use permit at a date set no less than 21 nor more than 60-calendar days after the date on which the application is accepted, unless the 60-day period is waived by the applicant.
+- (a) The agency, pursuant to powers of delegation given to the council under HRS-Chapter 205A, shall hold a public hearing on the application for a special-management area use permit at a date set no less than 21 nor more than 60-calendar days after the date on which the application is accepted, unless the 60-day period is waived by the applicant.
 The agency shall give adequate notice to the pertinent neighborhood boards, the owners of all property within 300 feet of the affected property as well as to all owners of all property described in the application.
-The agency shall give written notice, once in a newspaper of general circulation in the county and once in a newspaper of general circulation in the state, at least 20 calendar days in advance.
+The agency shall give written notice, once in a newspaper of general circulation in the county and once in a newspaper of general circulation in the State, at least 20 calendar days in advance.
 The notice shall state the nature of the proposed development for which a permit application is made and of the time and place of public hearings. - (b) The public hearing shall be held in the area in which the development is proposed.
 Whenever possible, the public hearing shall be held jointly and concurrently with any other hearing required for the same development.

-Sec.
-25-5.4 Agency recommendation.
+§ 25-5.4 Agency recommendation.

-The agency shall transmit its findings and recommendations on the application for a special management area use permit to the city council for its consideration and decision within 20 working days of the close of the public hearing, unless the assessment required by Section 25-3.3(c)(1) has not been completed, in which case the deadline for transmitting the findings and recommendations to the city council shall be within 10 working days of either the issuance of the finding of no significant impact or the acceptance of a final EIS.
+The agency shall transmit its findings and recommendations on the application for a special management area use permit to the council for its consideration and decision within 20 working days of the close of the public hearing, unless the assessment required by § 25-3.3(c)(1) has not been completed, in which case the deadline for transmitting the findings and recommendations to the council shall be within 10 working days of either the issuance of the finding of no significant impact or the acceptance of a final EIS.
 This transmittal deadline may be extended if agreed to by the applicant.

-Sec.
-25-5.5 Action by council.
+§ 25-5.5 Action by council.

 The council shall grant, grant with conditions, or deny any application for a special management area use permit within 60 calendar days after receipt of the agency's findings and recommendations thereon.
 If the council does not act on the application as provided in this section within such 60-day period, the application shall be deemed denied.
-The applicant may request, and the council may approve, an extension of time if the request is made in writing and approved prior to the requested effective date of the extension.]
+The applicant may request, and the council may approve, an extension of time if the request is made in writing and approved before the requested effective date of the extension.]